Sleep Apnea Oral Appliance Therapy

 - Difficulty breathing (stop breathing throughout sleep)

-If you have read or heard about sleep apnea treatment, you have probably heard of CPAP.
-CPAP stands for continuous positive airway pressure.
+If you know anything about sleep apnea, you have probably heard of a CPAP machine, which stands for continuous positive airway pressure.

 - Embarrassing when with a partner sleeping